skapis/weather/README.md

 ```

 #### One Forecast
-This endpoint provides forecast for tomorrow for requested location.
+This endpoint provides a forecast for tomorrow for the requested location.
 This endpoint is protected by apiKey.
-In Django administration admin can create apikey for specific users.
+In Django administration, the admin can create apikey for specific users.

 ```http
 GET /weather/one?location={locationId}&key={apiKey}